 The word for “disciple” in both Hebrew and Greek literally means learner or student.
-To become a true disciple of Messiah, we must demonstrate our love for God through learning His teachings as rooted in the Torah and scripture in general.
+To become a true disciple of the Messiah, we must demonstrate our love for God through learning His teachings as rooted in the Torah and scripture in general.
 This is what it means to be a disciple: When we begin to understand who God is and all He’s done throughout the narrative of scripture, our hearts will grow in love for Him.

 The weekly Torah Reading connects us to our Jewish roots

-The weekly Torah reading cycle symbolically represents the spiritual journey that Bnei-Yisrael, which means the Children of Israel, has been on throughout the generations to enter into the fullness of the God’s covenantal blessings and promises.
+The weekly Torah reading cycle symbolically represents the spiritual journey that Bnei-Yisrael, which means the Children of Israel, has been on throughout the generations to enter into the fullness of God’s covenantal blessings and promises.
 God’s covenantal promises to Abraham were passed on to Isaac, then to Isaac’s son, Jacob, and subsequently to the Children of Israel.
-But it took four hundred of years of slavery in Egypt, forty years wandering in the wilderness, and seven years of conquest under Joshua before they saw the initial promise to Abraham even partially fulfilled.
+But it took four hundred years of slavery in Egypt, forty years wandering in the wilderness and seven years of conquest under Joshua before they saw the initial promise to Abraham even partially fulfilled.

 Why so long?
 One reason is that God’s promises cannot be obtained apart from a spiritual process.
 The process prepares us to receive the promises by purifying, sanctifying, and strengthening us.
-The Torah reading cycle symbolically represents this spiritual journey that Bnei-Yisrael has been on throughout the generations to enter into the fullness of the God’s covenantal promises.
+The Torah reading cycle symbolically represents this spiritual journey that Bnei-Yisrael has been on throughout the generations to enter into the fullness of God’s covenantal promises.
 Through participating in the weekly Torah reading, we embark on this journey with all of Israel and experience the process of transformation along with them.

 This transformative journey was never meant to be limited to Bnei-Yisrael alone, for through Messiah Yeshua, Gentile believers have been “grafted in” and become the Children of Abraham by faith (Ephesians 2:12-13 & Gal.
 3:7-8).
 As such, all true spiritual sons and daughters of Abraham have become partakers of the promises to Israel and are called to journey with their Messianic Jewish sisters and brothers to ignite transformation and prepare the way for the Messiah’s return!